ad5497/.dotfiles/README.md

 # My dotfiles

-This directory contains the dotfiles for my system that my managed using GNU Stow
+This directory contains the dotfiles for my system that are managed using GNU Stow

 ## Requirements